adomani/Syllabus/MA3J9_tentative.md

       <td>
         <ul>
           <li>Converting an algorithm into a Diophantine equation: statement of the Davis-Putnam-Robinson-Matiyasevich Theorem.</li>
-          <li>Using equivalence of Diophantine and listable to resolve Hilbert's 10th problem.</li>
+          <li>Using equivalence of Diophantine and listable to resolve Hilbert’s 10th problem.</li>
         </ul>
       </td>
     </tr>